Irvine Child Custody Attorney

 Distinct types of child custody include:

 Joint custody: Also known as shared custody or shared parenting time, a joint custody agreement states that the child will share a similar amount of time with both parents.
-In some cases, joint custody may be in legal terms only, meaning that the children remain with only one parent even though both parents have a legal say in the raising, education, and medical treatment of the children.
-Joint custody is a popular solution following a divorce, provided that the ex-spouses trust and respect each other with the continued care of their children.
+In some family law cases, joint custody may be in legal terms only, meaning that the children remain with only one parent even though both parents have a legal say in the raising, education, and medical treatment of the children.

 Sole residential custody with visitation: In this type of child custody, one parent has physical custody of the children, but the other parent has the right to scheduled visitation.